 I've been writing ever since!

 Lori Mortensen is an award-winning children's author of more than 100 books.
-Recent picture book releases include NONSENSE!
+Recent picture book releases include Arlo Draws an Octopus, NONSENSE!
 The Curious Story of Edward Gorey, If Wendell Had a Walrus, illustrated by New York Times bestselling author/illustrator Matt Phelan, Away with Words, the Daring Story of Isabella Bird, Mousequerade Ball, illustrated by renowned illustrator Betsy Lewin, Chicken Lily and Cowpoke Clyde Rides the Range, the sequel to Amazon bestseller Cowpoke Clyde and Dirty Dawg.
-Pre-orders are available for her spring 2021 picture book release, Arlo Draws an Octopus.

 If you've read the "official stuff" you know that when I'm not at my computer, I just might be off bird watching.
 I've only been bird watching for a few years, but it's super fun.
 It's sort of like going on a treasure hunt.
 You never know what you might find!
 Here are just a few of the birds I've found—a Great Horned Owl, bald eagle, and spotted towhee.